To provide innovative and technically superior products for the practice of yoga and the enjoyment of its lifestyle.

 Motivated by her new inventions, Chambers began making Iyengar-inspired yoga props in the basement of her home.
 She named her company Hugger Mugger, after the shorts that started it all.
 (Hugger Mugger means “to conceal.”)
 She consulted with her teachers to come up with sturdy, innovative, and functional products, including handmade yoga blocks set to B.K.S.
 Iyengar‘s specifications.

 To add to the collection, Chambers started importing and selling the latest 1980s Iyengar yoga discovery: a makeshift yoga mat cut from European under-carpet padding.
 After receiving feedback that this material would crumble after a few months, she decided to develop a sturdier, stickier mat.
 This was when the USA-made Tapas Mat, the first mat ever designed specifically for yoga, was born.

 Hugger Mugger moved to a larger space in 1989, as the company began to grow.
 In 1997, she took on a partner, David Chamberlain, to help her expand the growing business.
 They both have since retired, but we continue to honor the original vision: to provide innovative, premium-quality products and create a wide circle of yoga friends throughout the world.

-We take great pride in our made in USA products, heavy metal and phthalate-free mats, and sustainable, eco-friendly products including biodegradable TPE mats, natural rubber mats, cork and bamboo blocks, and more.
+We take great pride in the product line we have created, which currently features USA-made and handmade products, heavy metal and phthalate-free yoga mats, and eco-friendly yoga products, including biodegradable TPE mats, natural rubber mats, cork and bamboo blocks, and more.